fuko2935/origin/README.md

 - **Error Persistence**: Saves detailed error logs to `logs/errors/` for post-mortem analysis
 - **Graceful Degradation**: Non-recoverable errors are logged with full context before terminating

+### Tool Call Duplicate Detection

+G3 includes intelligent duplicate detection to prevent the LLM from accidentally calling the same tool twice in a row:
+- **Sequential Duplicate Prevention**: Only immediately sequential identical tool calls are blocked
+- **Text Separation Allowed**: If there's any text between tool calls, they're not considered duplicates
+- **Session-Wide Reuse**: Tools can be called multiple times throughout a session - only back-to-back duplicates are prevented

+This catches cases where the LLM "stutters" and outputs the same tool call twice, while still allowing legitimate re-use of tools.

+### Timing Footer

+After each response, G3 displays a timing footer showing elapsed time, time to first token, token usage (from the LLM, not estimated), and current context window usage percentage.
+The token and context info is displayed dimmed for a clean interface.

 ## Key Features

 ### Intelligent Context Management